mindkin/hourfleet/docs/index.md

 * [First steps](youprovide.html).
 The things that your business needs to get sorted before your car sharing business can operate properly
 * [Your own landing page(s)](yoursite.html).
 The integration between your own landing pages Hourfleet tenancy.
 * [Configuring your tenancy](youconfigure.html).
 There is lots to customize.
 Here is what you can configure to make your car sharing network unique.
-* [What You Gonna Get](inthebox.html) - Lists the assets that are provided for you when you signup for an Hourfleet license.
+* [What You Gonna Get](inthebox.html).
+Lists the assets that are provided for you when you signup for an Hourfleet license.
-* [Notifications](notifications.html) - Manage your email and SMS notification content
+* [Notifications](notifications.html).
+Manage your email and SMS notification content
-* [Insurance](insurance.html) - Supporting your insurance provider
+* [Insurance](insurance.html).
+Supporting your insurance provider
+* [Integrations](integrations.html).
+Learn about the third-party platform that Hourfleet integrates with.
+Currently only [Stripe](http://stripe.com) is mandatory.

+## Establishing Your Tenancy
+* [Step by step Guide](stepbystep.html) - Are you ready to launch your Hourfleet-powered car sharing network?
+Yes?
+Great, so use this checklist to confirm that you have everything sorted.

 ## What's New?

-If you want to see what's been improved recently in the Hourfleet platform, see the: [Platform Release Notes](releasenotes.html)
+We're constantly improving Hourfleet.
+Some improvements are small and barely noticable, while others are large, most typically adding new features that are designed to make your car sharing network the go-to in your area.
+We document all improvements in our [Platform Release Notes](releasenotes.html).

 ## Zapier Integration